 While PaaS does offer various advantages, there are also a few challenges with this technology that warrant your attention.
 Of course, these limitations are unlikely to deter deployment but they are definitely worth keeping in mind and planning for.

-- Compatibility.
-A PaaS solution needs to fit into the existing IT infrastructure and work with existing systems.
+A PaaS needs to fit into the existing IT infrastructure and work with existing systems.
 Hence, it might take some time to integrate all the platforms together and make sure they work smoothly.
-To deal with this, it’s worth thinking about all of the software that will need to be connected to the PaaS solution prior to starting development and implementation.
+To deal with this, it’s worth thinking about all of the software that will need to be connected to the PaaS prior to starting development and implementation.

-- Regulatory compliance.
 Depending on the industry, your company may be constrained by data-related regulations that you need to adhere to.
-In this case, don’t forget to build the PaaS solution in a way that takes these laws into account and doesn’t put you or your end users under any risk of non-compliance.
+In this case, don’t forget to build the platform as a service software in a way that takes these laws into account and doesn’t put you or your end users under any risk of non-compliance.

 Common PaaS Use Cases